-He is a member of the Million Dollar Advocates Forum,3 North Carolina Bar Association, the American Bar Association, the North Carolina State Bar, the Wilson County Bar and the North Carolina Advocates for Justice.
+He is a member of the Million Dollar Advocates Forum,4 North Carolina Bar Association, the American Bar Association, and the North Carolina Advocates for Justice.
 Stan has also served as a trial advocacy instructor for the North Carolina Department of Justice.

 For legal reasons and client confidentiality, reviews have been slightly edited to remove identifying information and correct typos.